zzhangjii/learning-library/workshops/docker/windows/README.md

    dotnet run
    ```

-- In a browser go to: http://localhost:5001
+- In a browser go to: https://localhost:5001

   ![](images/000Windows/win3.png)

-- Now that is tested and running, add a `Dockerfile` (case sensitive) into the directory with the follow contents:
+- Now, add a `Dockerfile` (case sensitive) into the directory with the follow contents:

   ```
   FROM microsoft\/dotnet:sdk AS build-env